AI 9 min read

 Finance

-AI bookkeeping tools such as the AI features inside QuickBooks categorize transactions automatically, flag unusual activity, forecast cash flow, and answer plain questions like which customers have not paid.
-For an owner doing their own books, this is real leverage without hiring an accountant.
+AI bookkeeping tools, like the AI features inside QuickBooks, categorize transactions automatically, flag unusual activity, forecast cash flow, and answer plain questions like which customers have not paid.
+For an owner doing their own books, that is real leverage without hiring an accountant.

 §